IEW Highlight on Community Colleges

-Awilda R. Marquez, recipient of the 2000 AACC Outstanding Award, caught the desire to travel immediately after graduating high school.
-Upon her return, she enrolled at Harford Community College in her hometown of Bel Air, Md.
-After transferring, with scholarship in hand, to Georgetown University, she graduated magna cum laude 2 years later with a bachelor of science degree in foreign service.
-She then deferred graduate school to work for the U.S. Foreign Service in Dhaka, Bangladesh, and Nairobi, Kenya.
-Upon her return she helped found the Women Entrepreneurs of Baltimore, a non-profit organization that lends women small amounts of money to start their own businesses.
-The Clinton Administration tapped Marquez to be a White House liaison at the State Department and then Assistant Secretary of Commerce and Director General of U.S. and Foreign Commercial Service, responsible for managing a network of 100 domestic export assistance centers and over 140 commercial service offices in 70 countries abroad.
+Awilda R. Marquez, recipient of the 2000 AACC Outstanding Alumni Award, caught the desire to travel early in her academic career.
+Upon her return to the U.S., she caught the attention of the White House during President Clinton's administration.
+As Assistant Secretary of Commerce and Director General of U.S. and Foreign Commercial Service, Marquez was responsible for managing a network of 100 domestic export assistance centers and over 140 commercial service offices in 70 countries abroad.
 "Because our economy right now is global, it is imperative for students at all levels to understand the international dynamics, the variety of cultures outside our borders, and the challenge of communicating with other cultures," says Marquez, who speaks French, Spanish and Bengali.
 "I believe every student should take an opportunity to visit and travel abroad.
 It changes your perspective instantly and forever."
 Learn more.

 Rose Marie Battisti, the 1999 recipient of AACC's Outstanding Alumni Award, formed Asian Children Services In 1997 to carry out humanitarian projects in Vietnam.
 She is a representative of the Pearl S. Buck Foundation and regularly commutes from her home in Little Falls, NY to Hanoi, and she serves on the boards of several service organizations.
 Battisti is the mother of eight children, four biological and four adopted, and a proud grandmother of two.
 She is an alumna of Herkimer County Community College, NY.
 Learn more.